nshafer/ecto_backup/README.md

   backup_path: "/path/to/backups"
 ```

-See the [documentation](https://hexdocs.pm/ecto_backup/EctoBackup.html) for more information on
+See [EctoBackup](https://hexdocs.pm/ecto_backup/EctoBackup.html) for more information on
 configuration and usage.

 ### (Optional) Enabled Scheduled Backups